Harshal2613/azure-demand-forecasting-harshal/README.md

 🧱 Medallion Architecture
   🔶 Bronze Layer – Raw Data

-    Direct ingestion from Snowflake, S3, and API
+    Direct ingestion from Snowflake, GCP, and API

     No transformations